someoneex/AJ_TXT_UPLOADER/README.md

 deny - To stop Batch Process
 ```

-- 👋 Hi, Myself @AJ-PYTHON
-- 👀 I’m interested in Coding and Learning Skills...
-- 📫 How to reach me at Telegram...
+## 📫 How to reach me at Telegram...

 ## Connect with me
 <p align="center">